How much are lessons?

 Who will my lessons be with?

-Lessons are taught by myself, Kimberley Bartrum (students call me Kim), Principal of KEBMusicTuition, or one of my wonderful team of teachers, depending on the instrument, lesson time and individual student’s needs.
+Lessons are taught by myself, Kimberley Bartrum (students call me Kim), Principal of KEBMusicTuition, or one of our wonderful team of teachers, depending on the instrument, lesson time and individual student’s needs.
 I work with every student in the first instance to ensure they get the right “fit” with their teacher.
-Your teacher will be the same every week, however very occasionally, in cases of illness or planned teacher absence, lessons may be covered by another member of the team – but don’t worry, we are very used to working with one another and will liaise to make sure that continuity is maintained for you.
+Your teacher will be the same every week, however occasionally, in cases of illness or planned teacher absence, lessons may be covered by another member of the team – but don’t worry, we are very used to working with one another and will liaise to make sure that continuity is maintained for you.
 You can find out more about me, and the teachers who work with me here.

 Do I need my own instrument before I start?